dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

       in an initial decentralization sale.
 If the sale is successful the participants will receive SNS tokens in a basket of neurons.
-      If not all of the sale tokens are sold in the initial sale, the rest of the sale tokens are reserved for future sales.
+      If not all of the sale tokens are sold in the initial sale, the rest of the sale tokens are reserved for future sales (separate from the treasury).
+      Note that future sales are not yet designed, but having the tokens reserved makes SNSs forward compatible to such a future that is planned to be added in the future.

 All developer and airdrop tokens are distributed to the defined principals at genesis in neurons called the developer neurons and the airdrop neurons,